Berrima, New South Wales: Berrima Court House

 Berrima Court House was built between 1836 and 1838.
 It was designed by the colonial architect Mortimer Lewis in a Roman style.
 Four Doric columns support a classical pediment.
 The building is now stylistically classified as Georgian.
 It is built of sandstone.
 A number of problems arose during construction, the first architect having resigned and a succession of three builders being contracted.

 The first quarter-sessions were held at the court house in 1841, and the first trial by jury in the colony of New South Wales was held here.
 The assize courts were continued for only seven years.
 In 1850 the district court moved to Goulburn, south of Berrima.
 Minor courts continued at Berrima until 1873.
 Notable trials were of John Lynch, who was hanged for the murder of at least nine people, and of Lucretia Dunkley and her lover Martin Beech who were both hanged in 1843 for the murder of Dunkley's husband.
 Their trial is simulated in the present-day museum courtroom with realistic manikins and an audio commentary.
-Dunkley was the only woman to be hanged at Berrima gaol.
+Dunkley was the only woman to be hanged at Berrima Gaol.

-Old Berrima Gaol
+Berrima Gaol

 Berrima Gaol was built over five years with much work done by convicts in irons.
-Conditions at the gaol were harsh, prisoners spent most of their days in cells and the only light was through a small grate set in the door.
-In 1866 the gaol was renovated to the standards described by the prison reform movement for a "model prison".
-However, Berrima gaol had solitary confinement cells which measured 8 feet by 5 feet, some smaller, where it was intended that all prisoners spent one year.
+Conditions there were harsh; prisoners spent most of their days in cells and the only light was through a small grate set in the door.
+In 1866, Berrima Gaol was renovated to the standards described by the prison reform movement for a "model prison".
+However, it had solitary confinement cells which measured 8 feet by 5 feet, some smaller, where it was intended that all prisoners spent one year.
 In 1877 a royal commission was held to investigate allegations of cruelty by the prison authorities but the complaints were not upheld.

-During World War I the army used Berrima Gaol as a German-prisoner internment camp.
+During the First World War, the army used Berrima Gaol as a German-prisoner internment camp.
 Most of the 329 internees were enemy aliens from shipping companies.
 There were German officers from Rabaul, German New Guinea (what is now Papua New Guinea) and also officers from the light cruiser SMS Emden.

-The correctional centre was used most recently as an all-female low-to-medium security prison.
-In the 2011 NSW State Budget, the Government announced that the centre would be closed, which took effect on 4 November 2011.
-The Centre is scheduled to re-open in September 2016.
+Berrima Gaol was rebuilt in the late 1940s following a fire.
+It closed permanently in 2020, after which most of the site was sold into private ownership.